Kamadulski/MP4_Audio_Extractor/docs/techstack.md

 *   **API Design:** **Not Applicable**
     *   **Justification:** This is a monolithic desktop application.
 There is no need for internal or external APIs in the traditional sense.
 The interaction is between the GUI elements and the core processing logic within the same Python script.

-*   **Core Logic:** The Python script will use modules like `os` or `pathlib` for path manipulation and file system interactions.
-The `subprocess` module will be used to execute `ffmpeg` commands, capture their output (for error handling/progress), and wait for their completion.
+*   **Core Logic:** The Python script uses modules like `os` or `pathlib` for path manipulation and file system interactions.
+The `ffmpeg-python` library is used to execute `ffmpeg` commands, which provides a more reliable and maintainable interface than direct subprocess calls.

 ## 5. Database Selection